retro16/acsi2stm/doc/troubleshooting.md

 For ACSI, if you use a modern driver, contact the developer.
 If you use an old legacy driver, there is nothing you can do.
 Use GemDrive instead.

+Despite all these precautions, it seems that some Atari really have defective chips.
+This is very difficult to diagnose.
+If your ACSI2STM unit is working on one atari and not another, you can suspect the Atari.
+All ST and STE with TOS versions between 1.04 and 2.06 work exactly the same way.
+ACSI2STM units seem to work equally well on buffered and unbuffered DMA ports if the computer is healthy.

-**Note:** ACSI2STM firmwares version 3.x and lower had random issues.
+**Warning:** ACSI2STM firmwares version 3.x and lower had random issues.
 Many people were confused by this and thought that they had a bad DMA chip because of this.
 4.00 fixed the issue so it might be worth trying an up to date version on older hardware that didn't work previously.